Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 All-on-4 replaces a full arch of teeth using four strategically placed implants rather than one implant per tooth.
 Two implants are placed straight in the front of the jaw and two are angled at the back, which allows them to utilize denser bone and avoid the sinuses.
 A fixed prosthetic bridges the four posts, giving you a complete set of non-removable teeth.
 Regular implants replace teeth individually.
 All-on-4 is designed for patients who have lost or are losing most or all of the teeth in an arch.
 More detail at our All-on-4 page.

 A full-arch All-on-4 procedure in Arizona typically runs $20,000 to $30,000 per arch, all-inclusive.
 Both upper and lower arches together generally range from $40,000 to $55,000.
-Quotes that appear significantly lower often exclude extractions, 3D imaging, the final prosthetic, or bone grafting.
+Quotes that appear significantly lower often exclude extractions, the final prosthetic, or bone grafting.
 We provide a fully itemized estimate before any treatment begins.
 Full breakdown in our All-on-4 cost and recovery guide.

 Most patients take about a week off from work.
 Swelling and bruising peak around days two to three and subside within a week.
 A soft food diet is required for six to eight weeks while the implants integrate with the bone.
 The temporary prosthetic placed on the day of surgery is replaced with the final permanent prosthetic after integration is confirmed, typically three to six months later.
 We walk through the full recovery timeline in our All-on-4 guide.

-All-on-4 is fixed — it does not come out.
+All-on-4 is fixed, it does not come out.
 Implant-supported dentures (also called snap-on or overdentures) attach to implants but are still removable for cleaning.
 All-on-4 feels more like natural teeth.
 Implant-supported dentures cost less and can be a good option for patients who prefer a removable prosthetic or whose anatomy is better suited for it.
 We discuss both options at consultation so you can choose the approach that fits your priorities.

-Insurance & Cost
+Insurance and Cost

 What we accept, payment options, and second opinions